CoetseeM/MichaelaCoetsee.github.io/README.md

 **_Technologies:_** Python, pandas, numpy, scikit-learn, matplotlib.

 **_Method:_**
+Dataset Overview: The dataset comprised credit card portfolios of 10,127 customers, containing 21 features including numerical and categorical variables.
+Data Preprocessing: Preliminary analysis revealed no null values in the dataset.
+Categorical features were one-hot encoded, while ordinal features were encoded based on predefined categories.
+Feature engineering techniques were applied to create new features or modify existing ones.
+Data Splitting: The dataset was split into training and test sets using an 80/20 ratio.
+Data Transformation: Numerical features underwent standardisation to bring them to a common scale, improving the model results.
+Model Selection and Evaluation: Random Forest and Support Vector Classifier (SVC) models were selected for predicting churn.
+Model hyperparameters were tuned, and performance was evaluated using accuracy, precision, recall, and F1-score metrics which are commonly used for classification tasks.

-**_Outcome:_** An academic style report, meticulously documenting each step of the process, I recieved a high distinction (81%).
+**_Outcome:_** A detailed and concise academic style report, meticulously documenting each step of the process, I recieved a high distinction (81%).

+**_Improvements:_**
-**_Improvements:_** To improve this project I would use cross validation as this is industry standard and more reliable in model evaluation.
+-I would use cross validation to improve this project as this is industry standard and more reliable in model evaluation.
+-I would experiment more with ensemble models such as Adaboost as these models can handle class imbalances.

 **_Link to code:_** [Bank Customer Chrun](https://github.com/Micky48/Customer-Churn-Prediction)